Thomas-Gottwald/NLP4/README.md

 ```python
 plot_snowballing_importance(snowballing_result_path)
 ```
-Plots the result of the [PaperSelection.snowballing_paper_importance](#snowballing_paper_importance), by tranforming the json to a pandas data frame and passing it to the PaperSelecton.plot_paper_selection function
+Plots the result of the [PaperSelection.snowballing_paper_importance](#snowballing_paper_importance), by transforming the json to a pandas data frame and passing it to the PaperSelecton.plot_paper_selection function

 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
 *snowballing_result_path*: json file resulting from [PaperSelection.snowballing_paper_importance](#snowballing_paper_importance)